iurteaga/hmc/README.md

 Repository for the work on hormonal menstrual cycle: experiments with mechanistic models and machine learning.

-Towards Personalized Modeling of the Female Hormonal Cycle: Experiments with Mechanistic Models and Gaussian Processes Iñigo Urteaga, David J. Albers, Marija Vlajic Wheeler, Anna Druet, Hans Raffauf, Noémie Elhadad Accepted at NIPS 2017 Workshop on Machine Learning for Health (https://ml4health.github.io/2017/)
+Towards Personalized Modeling of the Female Hormonal Cycle: Experiments with Mechanistic Models and Gaussian Processes, Iñigo Urteaga, David J. Albers, Marija Vlajic Wheeler, Anna Druet, Hans Raffauf, Noémie Elhadad, Accepted at NIPS 2017 Workshop on Machine Learning for Health (https://ml4health.github.io/2017/)

 ## Directories